samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 The following tables describe the parameters displayed in the Developer Portal that correspond to each authentication protocol.

 Some parameters are obtained from third-party documentation.
-Other parameters, such as *Client ID* and *Client Secret*, cannot be obtained until you [**create a SAMI Connector application**](/sami/demos-tools/your-first-cloud-connector.html#create-a-moves-app) on the third-party cloud.
+Other parameters, such as *Client ID* and *Client Secret*, are provided only once you define an application on the third-party cloud.
+See our tutorial to [**create a SAMI Connector application**](/sami/demos-tools/your-first-cloud-connector.html#create-a-moves-app) on the third-party cloud.
 {:.info}

 #### OAuth 1 parameters<br><br>